 A tower of 7-inches spans iconic cuts from The Clash’s back catalogue to miscellany from the mid-noughties indie revival.
 There's a whole wall serving as catnip for crate diggers in search of a bargain, with £1 LPs by Elton John and Jerry Lee Lewis, and 12-inch singles by Rod Stewart and Madonna, plus much more in between, including plenty of obscurities from the underground dance world.

 Local acts, old and new, are well represented too: there are often copies of The Human League’s Dare and Heaven 17’s Penthouse And Pavement lying around, while the ‘local ladder’ has its steps filled with releases from The Crookes, Robberie, Renegade Brass Band and DIY label Tye Die Tapes.
 Framed classic punk gig posters and Tonearm tote bags are available too, and the shop’s pages on vinyl trading site Discogs are well worth a browse throughout the week.
-Facebook is the best place to find out about the latest arrivals in the main shop though,

 - Words by